-Academic Directors will be evaluated yearly by department faculty and the Vice President for Instruction.
-The faculty member's evaluation forms are sent directly to the Vice President, who prepares a summary of the results.
+Academic Directors will be evaluated yearly by department faculty and the Vice President of Academics.
+The faculty member's evaluation forms are sent directly to the Vice President of Academics, who prepares a summary of the results.
 The VP, after reviewing the evaluations, prepares his evaluation of the Department Head and discusses the content of the evaluation with the Academic Director.
 See examples of the Academic Director Evaluation Form.